Find reports on a range of topics about health equality from the IHE and other organisations

-Luke Beswick is an Administrator at the Institute.
+Luke Beswick is Finance and Project Coordinator at the Institute.
 Prior to this he worked for the Medical Research Council Head Office as a grants administrator and then most recently as manager of the grants payment team.
 He has a B.Sc. in Biology from the University of Manchester.

 Professor Sir Michael Marmot is the Director of the Institute of Health Equity.
 More information about Michael is available here.

 Felicity Porritt is Head of Communications for the Institute.
 She works across the media relations and public affairs briefs.
-Former BBC Journalist, Which? campaigner and award winning communications strategist, Felicity Porritt has worked with Michael Marmot for the last four years.
+Former BBC Journalist, Which? campaigner and award winning communications strategist, Felicity Porritt has worked with Michael Marmot since 2007.
 She launched Fair Society, Healthy Lives February 2010 and the World Health Organization's Commission on the Social Determinants of Health final report, which won Communique's Best International Media Relations Campaign 'highly commended'.
 Felicity also drew up and managed the communications strategy behind the headline hitting coverage of the World Cancer Research Fund's landmark report on cancer prevention in November 2007.
 The launch won 'Best Healthcare Campaign' from the Chartered Institute of Public Relations in 2008.
-Felicity holds a BA in Politics and Economics from Loughborough University, and an MSc in Nutrition, Physical Activity and Public Health from Bristol University
+Felicity holds a BA in Politics and Economics from Loughborough University, and an MSc in Nutrition, Physical Activity and Public Health from Bristol University.